Skip to main content

 • An ONVY project_id

-• A confidential OAuth client with client_id and client_secret
+• A confidential OAuth client with client_id and client_secret for server-to-server traffic

 PROJECT_ID="proj_your_project"